Overview

 Wide-brimmed hats are a good choice for sun protection.
 Ball caps are also useful since they fit under helmets, which are required attire when paddling our whitewater rivers.

 A good way to keep cool is with long-sleeved cotton shirts.
 They can be soaked in the water and worn in the raft or carried on a hike for later use.
 This method of evaporative cooling is very effective.
 Bandanas are another useful item that can be used in this manner.
-Protection from the sun and heat will be critical to your enjoyment and health while on the river and during side hikes.
+Protection from the sun and heat will be critical to your enjoyment and health while on the river and safari.
 To protect yourself from the sun’s rays, consider bringing long-sleeved shirts and pants.
 Lightweight, nylon ‘safari’ shirts are readily available and often come with a UPF rating for reflecting harmful ultraviolet rays.
-These pack small, light, are quick drying and often offer ventilation to help keep cool.
+These pack small, light, are quick-drying, and often offer ventilation to help keep cool.

 Camp wear should be made of cotton and be loose-fitting.
 A combination of shorts/skirt and a lightweight top is ideal for staying cool on hot afternoons.